Top 10 Startups Leading the Research in Edge Computing

 - In 2019, Nebbiolo Technologies and Toshiba Digital Solutions Corporation (Toshiba) collaborated to use the edge fog computing technology developed by Nebbiolo and innovate on industrial IoT solutions and modernize the hardware and software presently operated in the industrial facilities.
 (Source)

 Mimik has pioneered Hybrid Edge Cloud computing to enable any computing device to act as a cloud server to help application developers unlock the next generation of apps for the hyper-connected world.
 Developers can accelerate product development by utilizing the mimik platform.
-With the mimik EdgeEngine, one can launch applications faster while drastically reducing infrastructure cost, minimize latency, and improve security and data privacy.
+With the mimik EdgeEngine, one can launch applications faster while drastically reducing infrastructure costs, minimizing latency, and improving security and data privacy.

-According to an article in 2018, Mimik Technologies had raised approximately $16 million in funding in a series of funding rounds.
+Mimik Technologies had raised approximately $16.3 million in funding in a series of funding rounds.
 (Source)

 Patents in their Portfolio